3.6 Justification transcriptions and translations

 Note: The Latin transcriptions for inscriptions for graves are currently of a temporary nature.
 Most of these inscriptions could not be fully analysed, and also good photographs were not always available for all of the floor slabs.
 In many cases we used transcriptions as provided by older literature (listed in the bibliography of each entry in de database), but these were not always reliable.

 In the transcriptions of both Middle Dutch and Latin texts the original spelling has been maintained.
-But in the translations, both in English and in Dutch, we have opted for applying a spelling in standard modern Dutch, except in a few cases involving renowned persons such as Jacqueline of Bavaria.
+But in the translations, both in English and in Dutch, we have opted for applying a spelling in standard modern Dutch, except in a few cases involving renowned persons such as Charles the Bold.
 Users of the English translations need to be aware that family names still were not generalized during the late medieval period.
 Two alternative types of nomenclature often occur:

 - First name plus patronymic, of the type: